Counselling.

 Unconditional positive regard: Accepting the client as they are, without judgement.

-I believe that with the correct environment of warmth, non-judgement and acceptance we can reach our full potential, explore our experiences and issues, and become self-aware, in order to begin to heal ourselves.
+I believe that, with the right environment of warmth, non-judgement, and acceptance, we can unlock our full potential, explore our experiences and challenges, and become more self-aware in order to begin our healing journey.

-Person-centred counselling places you at the centre of your therapy, with your counsellor walking with you.
-You are in charge of where the sessions go and what you choose to talk about, all at your own pace.
-A person-centred counsellor is non-directive, allowing you to lead the way.
+Person-centred counselling places you at the heart of your therapy, with your counsellor walking alongside you.
+You are in control of where the sessions go and what you choose to discuss, at a pace that feels right for you.
+As a non-directive counsellor, my role is to create the space for you to lead the way, without pressure or expectation.

 This talking therapy is suitable for many different issues, such as: